jarun/nnn/README.md

         export NNN_OPENER=gnome-open
         export NNN_OPENER=gvfs-open
   - Selective file associations (ignored if `NNN_OPENER` is set):
-    - Associate plain text files with vi (using `file` command)
+    - Associate plain text files (determined using file) with vi
-    - Remove video file associations (to each his own favourite video player)
-    - Associate common audio mimes with mpv
+    - Associate common audio and video mimes with mpv
     - Associate PDF files with [zathura](https://pwmt.org/projects/zathura/)
-    - Use environment variable `NNN_FALLBACK_OPENER` to open other non-associated files
     - Removed `less` as default file opener (there is no universal standalone opener utility)
+  - Environment variable `NNN_FALLBACK_OPENER` is the last line of defense:
+    - If the executable in static file association is missing
+    - If a file type was not handled in static file association
+    - This may be the best option to set your desktop opener to
 - Optimizations
-  - Efficient memory usage, 0 malloc()
-  - Complete redundant buffer removal
+  - All redundant buffer removal
   - All frequently used local chunks now static
+  - No runtime surprises (0 malloc/free)
   - Removed some redundant string allocation and manipulation
   - Simplified some roundabout procedures
   - `-O3` level optimization, warning fixes